 Book a trip with EC Fishing Charters and allow Captain Don to guide you along an exciting saltwater experience on the alluring Indian River Lagoon.
-Venture through the waters of Sebastian, Vero Beach, Melbourne and Fort Pierce.
+Venture through the waters of Sebastian, Vero Beach, and Melbourne.
 The east coast of central Florida is home to an incredibly diverse inshore saltwater environment visited by top anglers.
 You can hunt down giant Tarpon or Snook around the Sebastian Inlet.
 You can sight fish the flats and shallows of Vero Beach, and surrounding areas.
 The Indian River Lagoon is the area where not one but two state records were set for Spotted Seatrout and Redfish, and there's plenty more for you to hook!!
 Let Captain Don provide you with the experience of a life-time.
 We promise to provide our guests with stellar service.
 Call now to book your fishing trip today!

 This prime fishing area is centrally located in Florida so even if you're not necessarily on the coast, it's a short drive to your very own fishing adventure.
 Approximately an hour is all that stands in your way of an amazing experience.
 That's right, the beautiful Indian River Lagoon is about an hour or less drive from top destinations in central Florida including Orlando and Walt Disney World and is minutes away from the Kennedy Space Center.
 Vacationing to central Florida?
 It is a must to come fish the Indian River Lagoon, for the best saltwater experience of your life.
-Starting from Ponce de Leon Inlet in Volusia County to Jupiter Inlet in Palm Beach County, Florida, the Indian River Lagoon stretches 156 miles, moving through areas like Vero Beach, Sebastian, Cocoa Beach and Melbourne.
+Starting from Ponce de Leon Inlet in Volusia County to Jupiter Inlet in Palm Beach County, Florida, the Indian River Lagoon stretches 156 miles, moving through areas like Vero Beach, Sebastian and Melbourne.
 Visiting the Indian River Lagoon is an experience that will last a lifetime.

 Some of the most popular species fished for are Snook, Trout, Redfish and Tarpon.
 You can choose whether you fish with a fly rod or light tackle using live or artificial bait.
 With such a high number of different species in our river, it's not out of the ordinary to catch five or six different species on your trip with us.
 Many anglers that have booked a trip with Captain Don were surprised of the large variety of big-game fish caught.
 A few facts on the big four:

 Snook have a very distinctive body shape.
 They have long concave snouts, and jutting underjaws, a prominent lateral line that is dark or black running the full length of their body, into the tail.
 Coloration of Snook varies and is generally dark grey or brown to black, and silver on the sides and had has yellow tinted fins.
 The two dorsal fins are well separated.
 Snook like to surprise attack their prey as it swims or moves into range, they are "ambush feeders".
 This happens especially at the mouths of inlets, where currents help the Snook who wait in hiding behind rocks, bridge pilings or submerged structures.
-Snook is an awesome game fish, they can jump and make long, high speed runs.
+Snook are awesome game fish, they can jump and make long, high speed runs.
 Snook can be caught in the middle of mangroves, around wrecks and reefs, near docks and piers and in the surf, they can also be caught with live or artificial bait.
 Snook can grow to over four feet and weigh over 50 lbs.
 The majority of Snook caught range between 20-40 inches and 5-30 lbs.
 State record in Florida is 44 lbs.
 Snook are also good eating, with a delicate mild flavor.

 The color of the redfish ranges from a dark red to deep brownish, coppery color to nearly silver.
 Redfish have extremely distinguishing marks, such as a large black spot on the upper part of the tail.
 Multiple spots are not uncommon, but no spots are rare.
 It is believed Redfish have the "eye spots" at the top of their tail to confuse predators into thinking the tail is their head thus giving the fish an opportunity to swim away, if a predator strikes.
 Redfish are also known as Red Drum for the drum like noise that they make when they are in distress or spawning.
 They produce this sound by using certain muscles to rub against the inflated air bladder, like a finger rubbing on a balloon.
 Redfish can be caught from less than 1 lb. to 10-12 lbs.
 30 pounders are not rare.
 Potential in Florida could be up to about 60 lbs.
 The Florida state record is 51 lbs., 8 ounces, caught right near Cocoa.

 A good way to fish for Redfish is by floating a live shrimp under a popping cork.
 They also chase mullet, pinfish, killifish (mud minnows) and crab.
 Sight fishing is popular for Redfish for a few reasons, one because their fights are often tackle testing, long and drag screaming.
 After hooking a Redfish, fights can last thirty minutes to an hour.
 You can usually find Redfish tailing on the flats, this is when a redfish tilts down to pick something up off the bottom and their tails rise out and above the surface of the water.
-There's one place in the world where the big adults, also known as Bull Redfish don't move offshore, and that's the Indian River and Mosquito Lagoon.
+There's one place in the world where the big adults, also known as Bull Redfish don't move offshore, and that's the Indian River Lagoon.
 As many as 700,000 people a year come from all over the world for this reason, Giant Redfish.
 Also, great to eat.